-The answer your manager gives will tell you everything you need to know about your next move.
+Your manager’s answer will tell you everything you need to know about your next move.

-At which point, I decided to start my next job search.
+At this point, I decided to start my next job search.

 Before you get fully involved in your job search, there are a few questions you should ask yourself that will start the process correctly.